 Admittedly, it looks a little different than I thought it would.
-I have a black apron instead of a white coat, and I fold my passion for formulating into my responsibilities as a mother of three (aka - I work nights and weekends).
+I wear a black apron instead of a white coat, and I fold my business and passion for formulating into my responsibilities as a mother of three (aka - I work nights and weekends).

-What I create is on my terms, and it's up to my (very high) standards.
+All that I create is on my terms, and it's up to my (very high) standards on all fronts!

 I get to have my creature comforts and my super-soft skin, too, and most importantly, I get to share these comforts with you, so you can stop using skincare that sucks.

 If you need ANY help navigating skincare for your beautiful, sensitive skin, I am happy to help.
 All you have to do is hit that "message us" button in the corner, and I'll get back to you ASAP.